 The implementation of diacritics

-From January 2018, SCIS has applied diacritical marks in name and series authorities.
+From January 2018, SCIS has applied diacritical marks in subject, name and series authorities.
 Diacritics have not been applied for SCIS records in the past, for example for Māori terms, as some library software could not display them.
 However, this is no longer an issue for vendors.